Tennessee Titans vs. Jacksonville Jaguars NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- Tennessee's games this season have gone over 48.5 points three of four times.
+- Tennessee and its opponents have gone over the current 49-point total in three of four games this season.

-- The two teams combine to average 42.3 points per game, 6.2 less than the over/under in this contest.
+- The two teams combine to average 42.3 points per game, 6.7 less than the total in this contest.

-- This contest's total is 8.1 points under the 56.6 these two squads combine to give up per game in 2020.
+- The 56.6 points per game these two squads have allowed their opponents to score this season are 7.6 more than the 49 over/under in this contest.

-- The Titans and their opponents have scored an average of 49.9 points per game in 2020, 1.4 more than Sunday's total.
+- Titans games this season feature an average total of 49.9 points, a number 0.9 points higher than Sunday's over/under.

-- The 47.0 PPG average total in Jaguars games this season is 1.5 points fewer than this game's over/under.
+- In 2020, games involving the Jaguars have averaged a total of 47.0 points, 2.0 fewer than this game's set over/under.

 Titans stats and trends

-- Tennessee has two wins against the spread in four games this year.
+- Tennessee has two wins against the spread in four games this season.

-- This season, the Titans have one against the spread win in two games as a favorite of 4.5 points or more.
+- The Titans have been favored by 4.5 points or more two times this season and covered the spread in one of them.

-- Tennessee's games this year have hit the over two times in four opportunities (50%).
+- Tennessee's games this year have gone over the point total two times in four opportunities (50%).

-- The Titans rack up 23.8 points per game, five fewer than the Jaguars surrender per matchup (28.8).
+- The Titans rack up 23.8 points per game, five fewer than the Jaguars allow per contest (28.8).

-- When Tennessee churns out more than 418.5 yards, the team is 1-1 against the spread and 1-1 overall.
+- In games that Tennessee churns out more than 418.5 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Titans have turned the ball over seven times this season, six more turnovers than the Jaguars have forced (1).
+- The Titans have turned the ball over six more times (7 total) than the Jaguars have forced a turnover (1) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tennessee's matchup with the Jaguars.